- When shipping perishable goods, proper packaging and temperature control are essential to ensure that they arrive fresh and safe for consumption.

 3. Partner with a reputed shipping carrier

 Well, there is no right way of selecting the perfect shipping partner for your business.
 The right carrier is the one that gets shipments to your customers fastest.
 Again, it will depend on the items you are shipping and how quickly you want them delivered.

-Most carriers recommend that perishable (including cold or frozen) items should not be in transit for more than 30 hours.
+Most carriers recommend that perishable (including cold, frozen, or refrigerated food) items should not be in transit for more than 30 hours.
 Therefore, you have to find the best delivery options in different regions.